OpenWaterFoundation/owf-infomapper-coagtransfer/README.md

 ## Application Menus and Corresponding Workflow ##

-The web application provides menus, which display context-specific maps, as follows.
+The web application provides menus that display maps, as follows.
-The README for each product provides information about data sources and workflow processing.
+The README for each map provides information about data sources and workflow processing.

 | **Menu** | **README** | **Description** |
 | -- | -- | -- |